 “The one thing about miscarrying on the first pregnancy was bringing about the realisation that we wanted this baby more than anything.

 “I’ve put on the extra pounds because I’d been instructed not to exercise throughout this pregnancy and we didn’t want to take any risks.
-We are not taking one day of this for granted.

 “We’re beyond excited and feel extremely blessed that we fell pregnant again so soon.